 The fixed network and mobile services market has continued to experience rapid growth in the last fifteen years.

 The current global situation dictates that this market will not see a decline in demand any time soon.

 Americans will continue to rely on telecommunications to stay connected.

 Add the inclusion of mobile and wireless technologies, and continued advancement within the industry is certain as per this publication.

-Teleconferencing and video conferencing have become 2020's new normal, but for many innovative business owners, this technology is nothing new.
+Teleconferencing and video conferencing became the new normal in 2020, but for many innovative business owners, this technology is nothing new.

 With the 'lock down' mandate came a massive surge of dependency on teleconferencing and videoconferencing that is hard to ignore as per this post.

-This recession-proof industry is sure to see rapid growth during and after the pandemic due to these characteristics:
+This recession-proof industry is likely to see sustained growth in 2021 even after the pandemic due to these characteristics: